 The Dental Board of Australia (the Board) and Ahpra have a range of resources for education providers, students, new graduates and interested others to help in understanding what it means to be a registered dental practitioner in Australia.
 Information on student registration and information for graduates registering with the Board for the first time can be found on the Ahpra website.

 Below are some of the basics you need to know:

 The Board has also produced a poster as a learning resource for students.
-The Board is encouraging education providers to download it and share it including on student portals.
+The Board encourages education providers to download the poster and share it, including on student portals.

-2 National Registration and Accreditation Scheme (the National Scheme).
+1 National Registration and Accreditation Scheme (the National Scheme)

 2 Under the National Law, a student with impairment is a person who has a physical or mental impairment, disability, condition or disorder, including substance abuse or dependence that detrimentally affects or is likely to detrimentally affect, the student’s capacity to carry out clinical training.
 It is important to note that if you do have impairment, the threshold for reporting is high.
 Remember, your health matters.
 Dental Practitioner Support is a national health and wellbeing support service operating 24/7 for dental practitioners and students.